-One of the most important business skills a writer needs is the ability to track the submission process.
+One of the most important business skills a writer needs is the ability to manage the submission process.
 There’s a maxim out there, variously attributed, which says: “serious writers should keep their work in circulation until it either sells or the ink wears off”.

 What to track?